c2fcoin/sins-coin/doc/build-osx.md

         make check

-4. (Optional) You can also install safeinsured to your path:
+4. (Optional) You can also install c2fcoind to your path:

         make install